 Each of these people had a relationship with God.
 They each trusted Him to be faithful to them and to His character of faithfulness and love.
 Each person had a heart for God and sought Him and His will.
 This showed God their righteousness, their choosing His way over their own way, and, by that, not sinning against Him.
 Because of their understanding of God and their relationship with Him, they expected He would answer their prayers.
 They did not realize in what way God would answer, but they believed He would.
 We each can expect God to answer our prayers if we are in a right relationship with Him.
 The way God answer prayers may not be the way we think it ought to be answered, but God, in His sovereignty, always knows what is best for us.
 Because of this, He may answer our prayers with a “No.”

 Still, we each have heard of at least one person for whom God did not answer his or her prayers though he or she was righteous before Him.
 How can that be?
 Pastors, ministers, and teachers of the Bible speak of instances like these.
 When God does not answer a prayer, they say, we must understand our timing is not God’s timing.
 He knows when best to answer prayer.
 Job’s time of trial by Satan speaks of this.
 Job was a devout and faithful man of God.
 Satan challenged God and said Job was only faithful because God blessed him (Job 1:9-10).
 He asked God for permission to put him to the test.
 Satan began the trials by killing his cattle, children, and wife.
-Before her death, she advised Job to curse God and die (Job 2:9).
-He destroyed his crops and his wealth.
+Before her death, Job's wife advised Job to curse God and die (Job 2:9).
+Next Satan destroyed Job's crops and his wealth.
 When it appeared Job had nothing left to lose, his friends advised him God was punishing him and that he must repent and ask forgiveness.
 Job explained he was innocent and had done nothing wrong against God or His Law.
 He explained to his friends he misunderstood the reason God tested him, but he refused to speak against Him.
 Job said, “Though He slay me, I will hope in Him.
 Nevertheless, I will argue my ways before Him” (Job 13:15).
 Job chose to continue his relationship with God.
 He did not give up on God; he was faithful to Him.
 If the trials he was going through were not his own fault because of sin, then he implied they were God’s fault.
 This thinking meant Job judged God and His power and the rightness of His actions though he did not mean to imply that.
 God chastised Job on this in Job 40:8.
 Job realized his error in judging God in Job 42:1-6.
-He admits aloud God is almighty and nothing and no one can thwart Him.
-Job understood better now.
-He had a deeper relationship with and appreciation of God after this season of trial.
+He admitted aloud God is almighty and nothing and no one can thwart Him.
+Job understood better.
+He had a deeper relationship with and appreciation of God after that season of trial.
 The purpose of God allowing Job to be tried was to bring him into a closer relationship with Him.
 Job knew how he wanted God to answer His prayers, but God knew best.
 He knew Job needed to grow more.
 Later God restored Job and gave him more children with a new wife, more cattle, more grain, and more wealth than he had before the time of trial.
 God not answering your prayers now may be His driving you to deepen your relationship with Him.
 God is still God – almighty, faithful, and loving.
 He will provide your needs.
 At the time He does not answer your prayer, your greater need may be for spiritual growth – growth in your relationship with Him.
 Stay faithful to Him and grow from your situation.
 God will always be faithful to you.

 It could be, too, that God’s answer is negative.
 When you do not receive a different word from God, you continue doing what He last told you.
 Though a person prays and thinks he or she needs God to answer in a particular way, God knows best and may not answer the prayer or may answer it in a way completely different than the pray-er thought or requested.
 We need to realize God knows best and when He does not answer that non-answer is the best way for the need of which we spoke to Him in prayer to be met.